SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Dashboard_Gateway_installation.md

 1. Open IIS Manager on the Gateway server.

-1. In the tree view on the left, choose a web site node and select the *URL Rewrite* feature.
+1. In the tree view on the left, choose a website node (usually *Default Web Site*) and select the *URL Rewrite* feature.

 1. Click *Add Rule(s)*, select *Blank rule*, and specify the following options: